academe/omnipay-helcim/README.md

 When connecting to the Helcim forms or API, two identication parts are needed:

-* Merchand ID
+* Merchant ID
 * Token

-The mercahent ID is a numeric value and unque to your account.
+The Merchant ID is a numeric value and unque to your account.
 The token varies depending on how it is used.

 The API has a single token defined for it.
 You would never allow end users to see that token, as